It’s 5 years ago today that Jill left this world. I wrote this 4 years ago….

 God can work ALL THINGS for the good of those who truly love Him and follow Him (Romans 8:28).
 So when shit happens, and it will because we live in a fallen world until Jesus comes back to judge all humanity, we can trust that He can turn ugliness into a thing of beauty.
 Jesus never promised that this life would be easy (John 16:3), but He did promise that He would always be with me, never leaving me nor forsaking me (Hebrews 13:5).

 Five years into this quest and I’m finding out that Papa God’s timing is far different than my own; that His ways are not my ways (Isaiah 55:8).
 I am now open to HIS will and have let go of my own skewed will.
 Jill’s death (which is a perfect example of Romans 8:28) kick-started my journey of inner-healing so that Jesus’ will for my life can come to fruition…whatever that may be.
 The journey has been painful.
 Growth hurts but is necessary.
 I am allowing Jesus to lay the foundation in my heart so that I may be equipped and prepared to handle all that He has for me, for what good is success (which can mean many different things) without the tools to handle and maintain it?
-No matter how long it takes, I’m allowing Jesus to help me become who He always intended for me to be before the creation of the Earth.
+No matter how long it takes, I’m allowing Jesus to help me become who He always intended for me to be before the creation of the world.
 Before He formed me He knew me.
 I find that amazing.

 I no longer need a specific day to honor Jill’s memory.
 Every day that I choose to strive is another day that honors her memory, because she never stopped striving, no matter what that may have looked like on any given day.
-But more importantly, each day that I choose to strive is another day honoring my Heavenly Father.
+But more importantly, each day that I choose to strive is another day of honoring my Heavenly Father.